-This temple is located in the town of Toa Payoh and its name roughly translates to “The Twin Groves of the Lotus Mountain Temple”.
+This temple is located in the suburb of Toa Payoh and its name roughly translates to “The Twin Groves of the Lotus Mountain Temple”.
 It is an outflow of rich history, beautiful architecture and deep spirituality.

 Lian Shan Shuang Lin Temple & Monastery, Singapore